wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

 #### Team Rules

-The key to our team’s working culture would be transparency.
+The key to our team's working culture would be transparency.
 The atmosphere where each member can express his/her thoughts and communicate open-mindedly is ensured.
 Scrum master makes sure that members are informed of important issues and changes in timely manner.

 Communications
   * Daily online discussion if any team member encounters technical issues (Messenger)